 Here is a taste of quotes from this article:

 - “No matter how you slice it, when it comes to income and wealth in America the rich get most of the pie and the rest get the leftovers”

 - “The people who are in the top 1% today earn a larger share of the income pie than the people who were in the top 1% 25 years ago"

 - “The pie is not constant.
 So your well-being can grow even when your share of the pie falls if the pie is getting sufficiently larger”

 Pie chart in a sample is just about that: global wealth distribution shown as a pie.
 You shou;d also check out the picture of Wealth Distribution shown as Pyramid Chart which gives another way to look at the same data.

-If we’ve got the data that can be arranged in a single row and displayed as a percentage of a whole, we can use Pie Charts.
-Pies are circular statistical graphic; they’ve got an only axis, and there can be no more than one series in a chart.
-Also, there can be no negative values and you should avoid zero values, as it’s rather hard to show the last ones on a pie.
-All categories represent the slices of the whole pie; it’s highly recommended not to exceed 7 categories each pie.
+When the data can be arranged in a single row and displayed as a percentage of a whole Pie Charts is one of the first choices.
+Pie charts are circular statistical graphic; they’ve got an only axis, and there can be no more than one series in a chart, the arc length of each slice (and consequently its central angle and area), is proportional to the quantity it represents.
+There can be no negative values and one should avoid zero values, as it’s rather hard to show them as a slice of a pie.
+All categories represent the slices of the whole pie; it’s highly recommended not to exceed 7 categories in a pie chart.